Vegan raw foods featuring dehydrated beet and carrot patties.

 Kitchen Equipment:

-A number of kitchen items are commonly used in raw food cuisine.
-Our cookware guide will offers recommendations for juicers, blenders, salad spinners, and food processors.
+Raw food cuisine makes heavy use of a number of kitchen appliances.
+Our cookware guide offers recommendations for juicers, blenders, salad spinners, and food processors.
 These appliances in particular are widely used by raw foodists.

 Raw food chefs also frequently own dehydrators and vegetable spiralizers.

-Related pages: vegan nutrition, guide to vegetables, salads, and fruits
+For further reading: Please see our guides to vegan nutrition, vegetables, salads, and fruits

 Newsletter Signup